WilsonLimSet/chindospeak/README.md

 ## Architecture Overview

-This project implements a unified architecture that consolidates the flash-learn (Chinese) and ajar (Indonesian) applications into a single, maintainable codebase.
+This project implements a unified architecture that consolidates the Chinese and Indonesian language learning applications into a single, maintainable codebase.

 ### Directory Structure